Include dotfiles from elsewhere

 For example, to import just the required source files of the

-plugin in the example
+zsh-syntax-highlighting plugin in the example above, add in

-filter to the zsh-syntax-highlighting
+include filter to the zsh-syntax-highlighting section as shown below:

 [".oh-my-zsh/custom/plugins/zsh-syntax-highlighting"]